 - While not a legal issue, it’s important from a marketing standpoint to set your links to open in a new browser if you are directing people away from your own website.

-Re-Publishing Articles: Re-publishing articles is more concerning for a number of reasons.
+Re-Publishing Articles: It’s such a common question: “Can I republish an article?”
+Re-publishing articles is more concerning for a number of reasons.

 Permission Standpoint: First, re-publishing an article requires permission from the writer, and in some cases, the company for which the writer works.
 We recommend getting this in written form prior to proceeding.
 In many cases, even with permission to republish articles, there may be specific specifications on how they want the content displayed, credit given, attributes, and links.